How to start wildlife photography: Plan Your First Field Shoot With Confidence

 4. Follow Local Guidelines

-• Respect rules meant to protect breeding sites or fragile species
+• Some areas protect nesting sites or rare species

 Tip: The most rewarding photos come when animals feel safe enough to act naturally.
 That’s the moment worth waiting for.